clburlison/clburlison.com/_posts/2014-07-23-converting-audio-with-media-encoder.markdown

 categories: editing
 ---

 I received a unique request today from a co-worker of mine.
 In short, he asked me if I was able to convert an audio clip from a Tascam audio recorder to a lower quality format suitable for our phone distribution system.
-The real challenege...was I going to be able to do this with the software currently installed?
+The real challenge...was I going to be able to do this with the software currently installed?
 <!-- more -->

 Fortunately, I have access to the Adobe Create Suite (CS6) at work from which I will be using Media Encoder in this tutorial.
 The screenshots below are from a Mac but the steps should be pretty close on a Windows computer.
 The added benefit of this process is if you ever need to post-process audio that was recorded ``clean`` and make it sound like it went through a phone this will produce a pretty decent ``phone sound``.